In the 1930s, big corporations were thriving on the backs of their workers, and the workers had had enough.

 - Interpersonal skills: This refers to the soft skills we saw in an earlier lesson.
 Skills such as leadership, team-building, motivation, active listening, influencing and decision making are all necessary soft skills needed for a project manager.

-- Management skills: This refers to project manager’s skills such as presentation skills, influencing people to support project, negotiation and public speaking that are necessary for the project manager.
+- Management skills: This refers to project manager’s skills such as presentation skills, influencing people to support project, meetings, negotiation and public speaking that are necessary for the project manager.

 What happens when this is done?